alecrimi/effective_connectivity_toolbox/README.md

 You can also test well known ground-truth BOLD simulations from <a href="https://www.fmrib.ox.ac.uk/datasets/netsim/" target="_blank"> Netsim (Smith et al. Neuroimage 2011) </a>
 In the folder *simulations* there are the basic scripts to load simulations and run the CMAR model.

+**Data preprocessed and final matrices**
+Data preprocessed and final matrices for part of the used database are available <a href=" https://doi.org/10.5281/zenodo.4711994" target="_blank">here.</a>